the42/schoolcalc/README.md

   go install github.com/the42/schoolcalc

 Programs:
-  Command line program sdivcon
+  Command line program sdivcon to display the intermediate results of SchoolDivide

 Usage
 -----

-All features provided by the package are covered by test cases.
+SchoolDivide is covered by test cases.
+ZapfenRechnung contains a short executable main program in the comments to the library function.

 License
 -------